 In other words, you need to buy property that produces above-average increases in value over the long term.

-Investment properties in Australia with higher capital growth usually have lower rental returns.
+Note: Investment properties in Australia with higher capital growth usually have lower rental returns.

 Having said that there’s no doubt in my mind that if I had to choose between cash flow and capital growth, I would invest in capital growth every time.